HODAKdev/linux-idevice/README.md

 Just change .dtb file for you idevice when you use cat to make final m1n1-linux.bin \
 Do not forget that .dtb file is device tree of your idevice.
 This is why you need correct file.

-You can use my precompiled bins, but you need make your image via pmbootstrap \
+You can use my precompiled bins, but you need make your rootfs via pmbootstrap \
 https://wiki.postmarketos.org/wiki/Pmbootstrap/Installation

 ## To make your image